 Once you have built your chatbot, you need to open it to your users on different platforms.
-There are many platforms that will allow you to run a chatbot.
+There are many channels that will allow you to run a chatbot.
 It is up to you to figure out where the best engagement can be achieved.

 The ecosystem of chatbots is fairly new and still evolving with technological advances.
-You need to be clear as to what you want to achieve using your bot, or what kind of service you want to enter into the chatbot ecosystem.
+You need to be clear about what you want to achieve using your bot, or what kind of service you want to enter into the chatbot ecosystem.
 Chatbots are starting to take up better and complex automation tasks with the passing of time.

 Looking for a platform where you can build your own chatbot and have it running within minutes?
 Come check out our Engati chatbot platform today.

 Ready to get started?
 You need not wait any longer.
 Register with Engati today to leverage the chatbot ecosystem to boost your marketing efforts!